 Other extra-articular signs include vasculitis Cutaneous Vasculitis Cutaneous vasculitis refers to vasculitis affecting small- or medium-sized vessels in the skin and subcutaneous tissue but not the internal organs.
-Cutaneous vasculitis may be limited to the... read more causing leg ulcers or mononeuritis multiplex, pleural or pericardial effusions, pulmonary infiltrates or fibrosis, pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more , myocarditis Myocarditis Myocarditis is inflammation of the myocardium with necrosis of cardiac myocytes.
+Cutaneous vasculitis may be limited to the... read more causing leg ulcers or mononeuritis multiplex, pleural or pericardial effusions, pulmonary infiltrates or fibrosis, pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more , myocarditis Myocarditis Myocarditis is inflammation of the myocardium with necrosis of cardiac myocytes.
 Myocarditis may be caused by many disorders (eg, infection, cardiotoxins, drugs, and systemic disorders such... read more , lymphadenopathy Lymphadenopathy Lymphadenopathy is palpable enlargement of ≥ 1 lymph nodes.
 Diagnosis is clinical.
 Treatment is of the causative disorder.
 (See also Overview of the Lymphatic System.)
 Lymph nodes are present... read more , Felty syndrome, Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
 It is characterized by dryness of the mouth, eyes, and other mucous membranes due... read more , scleromalacia, and episcleritis Episcleritis Episcleritis is self-limiting, recurring, usually idiopathic inflammation of the episcleral tissue that does not threaten vision.
 Symptoms are a localized area of hyperemia of the globe, irritation... read more .
 Involvement of the cervical spine can cause atlantoaxial subluxation Atlantoaxial Subluxation Atlantoaxial subluxation is misalignment of the 1st and 2nd cervical vertebrae, which may occur only with neck flexion.
 (See also Evaluation of Neck and Back Pain and Craniocervical Junction... read more and spinal cord compression Spinal Cord Compression Various lesions can compress the spinal cord, causing segmental sensory, motor, reflex, and sphincter deficits.
 Diagnosis is by MRI.
 Treatment is directed at relieving compression.
 (See also... read more ; subluxation may worsen with extension of the neck (eg, during endotracheal intubation).
 Importantly, cervical spine instability is most often asymptomatic.

 Diagnosis of Rheumatoid Arthritis